marynasavchenko/onlinestore-microservices/README.md

 Online store is a microservices application.
 It contains of:

-1. An order service - manages orders
+1. Order service - manages orders
-2. A customer service - manages customer data
+2. Customer service - manages customer data (name, address, etc.)
-3. A configuration service - manages a services configuration information
+3. Configuration service - manages a services configuration information
 4. Spring cloud eureka service - service registry
-5. A zuul service - services gateway
+5. Zuul service - services gateway
+6. Alternative routes service - has a database record for the customer service that can be used for redirection to different versions of the service
-6. A Postgres SQL database
+7. Postgres SQL database

 ## **Building**